FallandiTurninn/TicTacToe/docs/Admin.md

 8. A new window opens up with your application.
 Copy the URL and send to your friends!

 ### System Maintenance
+Maintaining the system mainly goes through heroku the same way as the app is create with heroku.
+As you go you could add code to the application and push it to the deployed project you follow these instructions:

+1. Open your shell terminal or git bash for windows.

+2. Login to heruko with the following command.
+You will need to provide the email and password you registered with heroku.
+    ```sh
+    $ heroku login
+    ```

+3. Navigate to the Tic tac toe root directory.
+Example:
+    ```sh
+    $ cd subfolder/anotherfolder/TicTacToe
+    ```

+4. Use git to commit and push the changes to heroku.
+    ```sh
+    $ git commit -m “Modified Heroku” | git push heroku master
+    ```